 Useful Tip: The above method also works for editing WP pages.

-In some instances, you may decide to republish an old post.
-If so, there are a few options you can use to do this:
+In some instances, you may need to republish an old post.
+If you do, there are a few options you can choose:

 Edit Post Date And Time

 You can reschedule your post by changing the date and the time the post was published.
-Enter a new date (and time) and click Schedule.
+Enter a later date and time, then click Schedule.

-When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The post link will also update to reflect the new publication date.
+When the scheduled time arrives, the post will move from its current position in your timeline to the most recent spot on your blog and display the new date and time.
+The link for the post will also be updated to reflect the new publication date.

 Note: When you reschedule a post, it will not redistribute to your email subscribers.
 If you need the post to be redistributed to your email subscribers, use the option below.